 Students eligible to apply to the assistanship program will receive an email with an application link and additional information.

-- February 15: Deadline to submit the Graduate Assistanship Application
+- October 15: Deadline to submit the Graduate Assistantship Application

-- March 15: Applicants will be notified if they have received a Graduate Assistanship position
+- November 1: Applicants will be notified if they have received a Graduate Assistantship position

-- April 15: Deadline for candidates offered a position to accept their Graduate Assistanship assignment
+- November 15: Deadline for candidates offered a position to accept their Graduate Assistantship assignment